How to File for Your IEEPA Tariff Refund via CAPE

 Submit Your CAPE Declaration

-Once CAPE goes live on April 20, 2026:
+Once CAPE goes live on April 20, 2026, the workflow is more structured than a simple upload-and-wait process:

 Track Your Refund